More than just a traffic island | The history behind Parliament Square

-To read Metro Girl’s post on the nearby Victoria Tower Gardens, read Buxton Memorial Fountain: A memorial to one of Westminster’s most important laws or Monument to a woman who changed history: Emmeline Pankhurst statue in Victoria Tower Gardens.
+To read Metro Girl’s posts on the nearby Victoria Tower Gardens, read about the Buxton Memorial Fountain or the Monument to Emmeline Pankhurst.

-Or to read about another famous London ‘traffic island’, click A monument to victory, grand park entrance and an upset Duke: History behind the Wellington Arch.
+Or to read about another famous London ‘traffic island’, read about the Wellington Arch.

 For more of Metro Girl’s blog posts on London History, click here.

-Posted on 14 March 2013, in Architecture, History, London, Tourist Attractions and tagged 19th century, big ben, Charles Barry, London history, Nelson Mandela, Parliament Square, Prime Minister, Westminster, Winston Churchill.
+Posted on 14 Mar 2013, in Architecture, History, London, Tourist Attractions and tagged 19th century, Big Ben, Charles Barry, Westminster, Winston Churchill.
 Bookmark the permalink.
 5 Comments.

 Reblogged this on mackie abroad.